Laravel-Backpack/docs/4.1/crud-fields.md

 If you wish to have a different functionality, you can delete the method call from your mutator and do your own thing.

->**The uploaded files are not deleted for you.** When you delete an entry (wether through CRUD or the application), the uploaded files will not be deleted.
+>**The uploaded files are not deleted for you.** When you delete an entry (whether through CRUD or the application), the uploaded files will not be deleted.

 If you're NOT using soft deletes on that Model and want the file to be deleted at the same time the entry is, just specify that in your Model's ```deleting``` event:
 ```php